Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-archetype_config_overrides.md

 )
 ```

-> INFORMATION: The decision not to hard code the structure in the input variable `type` is by design, as it allows Terraform to handle the input as a dynamic type object.
+> INFORMATION: The decision not to hard code the structure in the input variable `type` is by design, as it allows Terraform to handle the input as a dynamic object type.
 This was necessary to allow the `parameters` value to be correctly interpreted.
 Without this, Terraform would throw an error if each parameter value wasn't a consistent type, as it would incorrectly identify the input as a `tuple` which must contain consistent type structure across all entries.